History of Max Kepler in Timeline

 2023: Bounce Back Season

 In 2023, Max Kepler had a bounce back season, batting .260 and leading the Twins with 24 home runs.
-His performance helped the Twins win their third American League Central title in five seasons.
+He was especially strong in the second half, batting .306 after the All-Star break, which helped the Twins win their third American League Central title in five seasons.

 On June 14, 2024, Max Kepler broke the Target Field home run record against the Oakland Athletics and also delivered a walk-off single later that night.